williamle8300/anthem/README.md

 Stage 1: Features: "Just Start Making the Tracksets, and Begin Using it" tracksets, the essential UX (obz?, trackset listings?), shuffle play, sorting tracks, keyboard shortcuts

-	import cachedtrackobjs to AC130
+	add links to all available trackSets at: profileIndex.html ...some thought towards how/why to signify STAGED or TRACKSET Tracks figure out da permalinks: alphanumerics ,$-_.+!*'() may be used unencoded within a URL actually add/remove from [trackSet]
 	add track "selected/count"?
-	add links to all trackSets at: profileIndex.html figure out da permalinks: alphanumerics ,$-_.+!*'() may be used unencoded within a URL add/remove from [trackSet]

 	sort tracks (can you do it to currently playing songs?) create something to
 		- quickly switch between trackSets,